OWASP Top 10 Overview

 To understand this, think of a file cabinet, and a robot that you tell to fetch files.
 "Robot, give me all files from 2019."
 With an injection attack, the attacker alters the instructions to the robot to "give me the files from 2019… and also all of the other files."

-Broken authentication happens when functions related to authentication are implemented incorrectly and can be exploited.
+Broken authentication occurs when functions related to authentication are incorrectly implemented and exploited.

 In this scenario, sensitive data, such as PII, lacks adequate protection within a system.